mstksg/inCode/copy/entries/fc-statements.md

 One particularly important combinator I have not mentioned yet is called "bind": `(>>=)`

-Let's say you wanted to read a line from stin, and then print it out right away.
+Let's say you wanted to read a line from stdin, and then print it out right away.
 You can do this with `getLine :: IO String` and `putStrLn :: String -> IO ()`.
 But wait!
 This doesn't work: